ishwar-panchariya/how-to-setup-nodejs-project-with-typescript/README.md

 **Note: Initially, nodemon is not mandatory.
 However, it is good to have.**

 ### Step 4
-If typescript is globally install as mentioned in the step 3, then run the command
+If typescript is globally installed as mentioned in Step 3, then run the command
 ```
 tsc --init
 ```